College Football USA 96: Gameplay

-There were 400 plays from which to choose, and a new passing mode allowed players to select from five receivers on every play.
-Other new features and options included the following: four-player mode, three different game lengths, substitutions, injuries, audibles, fake snaps, spins, hurdles, dives, blocked kicks, interceptions, and laterals.
+Players could select from 400 plays, and could choose one of five receivers on each play using the new passing mode.
+The game added other features and options such as: four-player mode, three possible lengths for a game, substitutions, injuries, fake snaps, spins, audibles, interceptions, hurdles, dives, blocked kicks, and laterals.

 Reception

 The game was well received by critics.
 GamePro called it "the most authentic and in-depth Genesis college football cart yet", citing the challenging A.I., the huge selection of teams, and the many new features and gameplay elements brought to the series.
 The two sports reviewers of Electronic Gaming Monthly gave it scores of 8.5 and 8 out of 10.
 They likewise praised the selection of teams and the new gameplay elements, and remarked that the game "brings another level in football gaming."

-Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "College football fans will love the complete teams and playbooks, but we're still waiting to see the new version of College Football National Championship from Sega before we pick a national champion."
+Next Generation rated it three stars out of five, and stated that "College football fans will love the complete teams and playbooks, but we're still waiting to see the new version of College Football National Championship from Sega before we pick a national champion."

 Namio Noma for The Folsom Telegraph praised the game, saying that "overall, College Football USA '96 is yet another strong game from the sports experts at EA Sports.